0xalwayslucky/bakepws/README.md

         lists for each word before combining the words.

 -a      Using the -a (all) option will - in addition to combining the words -
-        also include the words itself and combinations that do not use allwords of the supplied input file.
+        also include the words itself and combinations that do not use all words of the supplied input file.
 When specifying this -c, --min and --max will be ignored.

         Example: